 Facilities and requirements will vary depending on the ship and service you’re taking, so we recommend you check with your ferry operator for full details.

 Ferry operators are only required to refund those with non-refundable tickets if their passenger service is cancelled or delayed for more than 90 minutes.
-However, during this time operators are generally allowing customers to amend their travel dates without incurring an amendment fee, and are, in some cases, offering to hold a customer’s ticket price as a credit against future travel.

 We recommend all passengers take out travel insurance when booking travel and that the policy includes Covid-related travel disruption.